What are the top cobalt-mining companies? Glencore takes the top spot by a long shot, with four other major miners filling out the list.

 In Canada, Vale is active in Ontario’s Sudbury Basin; together, six underground mines produce mainly nickel, but also copper, cobalt, PGMs, gold and silver.
 The company’s Thompson Complex, located in Manitoba, also produces cobalt, although nickel is the primary metal mined.

 Additionally, Vale operates the Goro open-pit mine in New Caledonia, where it produces cobalt as a by-product of nickel.
 The company has been trying to sell a 20- to 40-percent stake in the asset, but so far there have been no high bidders.
-The mine has been plagued with “technical setbacks, a chemical spill and violent protests by locals” as per Reuters.
+The mine has been plagued with “technical setbacks, a chemical spill and violent protests by locals,” as per Reuters.
+The latest quarterly results from the asset show a 36-percent drop in profit, further incentivizing the sale.

 Total production: 4,167 tonnes